Vladimir Central Prison: History

-Vladimir Prison was established by the Russian Empire in 1783 by decree of Empress Catherine II, located about 160 kilometres (100 mi) northeast of Moscow.
-The building began to be built in 1781, and was completed on August 15, 1783.
+Vladimir Prison was established by the Russian Empire in 1783 by decree of Empress Catherine II It is located about 160 kilometres (100 mi) northeast of Moscow.
+The building began construction in 1781, and was completed on August 15, 1783.
 The architect was Nikolai von Berg.
 In 1906, it became known as Vladimir Central and contained political prisoners.
 At the beginning of 1921, shortly after the rise of the Bolsheviks to power, Vladimir Central became the first of several special-purpose prisons, politisolators, intended to incarcerate opponents of the regime.

 Vladimir Central was later part of the system of "special camps and prisons" organized on the basis of the USSR Council of Ministers resolution No. 416-159 February 21, 1948 "On the organization of the Ministry of Internal Affairs camps with a strict regime for keeping particularly dangerous state criminals".
 The resolution widened the range of political prisoners for the detention in Vladimir, including spies, saboteurs, terrorists, Trotskyites, Mensheviks, Socialist-Revolutionaries, anarchists, ethnic nationalists, white émigrés, participants in other anti-Soviet organizations, and those with ties to any anti-Soviet or enemy activities.
 The last official name of the prison was "Vladimir special prison of the MGB of the USSR".

 After the dissolution of the Soviet Union, the prison became a regular detention facility.
 In 1996, a museum about Vladimir Prison was opened on the prison grounds.

 Vladimir Prison was for many years the largest prison in Russia, with a capacity for a maximum of 1220 detainees.
 It has since been surpassed by Kresty-2 Prison, which reopened in 2017 with more than twice the capacity of Vladimir Prison.

 Vladimir prison is an institution for especially dangerous criminals: members of organized crime groups, murderers, killers, maniacs, rapists, repeat offenders with three or four convictions.
 Some have been sentenced to life imprisonment.